- The decision to disclose records to a third party rests with the data controller of the practice or organisation.

-Record fully any decision to share information in your patient's notes.
+- Record fully any decision to share information in the patient's notes.
 Be prepared to explain and justify your decisions and actions.

 Relatives and carers

-- You may share information with those helping to care for a patient, with the patient's permission.
+You can share information with those helping to care for a patient, with the patient's permission.

-- If the patient is unable to give permission, then you may share such information as is necessary – provided it is in the patient's best interests.
+If the patient is unable to give permission, you may share necessary information - provided it is in the patient's best interests.

 Other healthcare workers

-- Primary care organisations or the NHS Business Services Authority (Dental Practice Board in Scotland; Central Services Agency in Northern Ireland) have certain rights to see NHS General Dental Services records for purposes such as verification and audit.
+Primary care organisations and the NHS business services authorities have certain rights to see NHS records for purposes such as verification and audit.

 - Dentists should comply with their lawful requests, but only subject to patient consent.